 Board of Directors

-Terry Leon is the CEO of Leon’s Furniture Limited, which is a retailer of furniture, appliances and electronics.
+Terry Leon is the Vice Chairman of Leon’s Furniture Limited, which is a retailer of furniture, appliances and electronics.
 The divisions housed under the parent corporation are:Leon’s Furniture; The Brick; United Furniture Warehouse; The Brick Mattress Store; Appliance Canada and Midnorthern Appliance.

 Terry has held various positions within Leon’s Furniture Limited.
 He was appointed Corporate Counsel in 1984; Vice President, CFO and Secretary in 1989; became President on May 13, 2002 and CEO on May 12, 2005.
 When Leon’s Furniture Limited completed its acquisition of The Brick on March 28, 2013, Terry became the CEO for both divisions and continued with responsibilities as President of the Leon’s division.
 On June 17, 2015, Terry passed on his reign as President but retained his role as CEO of the parent corporation.

 Terry graduated from law school at the University Of Western Ontario in 1976, was called to the Bar and has been a Member of the Law Society of Upper Canada since 1978.

 Terry is a member of the board of directors of the Humber River Hospital and he also serves on the Board Quality Assurance Committee.